2017 Joint Service Drill Exhibition is on April 8, 2017!

-HistoryThe Marine Corps won the first competition years ago when it was held inside a shopping center (if I’m not mistaken).
+HistoryThe Marine Corps won the first competition years ago when it was held inside a shopping center.
 You can see brief videos of that on YouTube.
 There was a long hiatus and the competition started back up, this time in front of the Jefferson Memorial.
 The JSDE is now held at the Lincoln Memorial.

 Exhibition?
 What happened to the Competition?